raroston/labelImageRegistration_Comparison/README.md

 ## Prequisite:
 ANTsR library and its prequisites.
 There are multiple ways to install ANTsR.
 Please follow their [**Installation** instructions on their repository](https://github.com/ANTsX/ANTsR?tab=readme-ov-file#installation)

-install.packages(c("stringr", "dplyr", "ggplot2", "ggsignif", "viridis"))
+`install.packages(c("stringr", "dplyr", "ggplot2", "ggsignif", "viridis"))`

 ## To generate results
-All scripts are expected to run inside the cloned repository using the syntax below:
+All scripts are expected to be run inside the cloned repository using the syntax below:

 1. To run registration scripts:
 	* `Rscript ./Scripts/registration_intensityOnly.R`